 3) Account exploitation or more specifically, Account Takeovers (ATO) – Once a fraudster has gained access to an account, they can make transactions with whatever payment method has been set for the account.
 This is a problem with accounts on an individual retailer site, and also with accounts which can provide access to many purchases from different sites.
 Also note that once a password has been uncovered for one account, fraudsters will try it elsewhere since many consumers reuse passwords.

 So, what makes mobile fraud detection so much more complicated than spotting fraud on your brand’s desktop store?

 To start with, many retailers do not track transactions by channel and assume that all the things they know to be true of e-commerce transactions also hold true for m-commerce.
 This means that less is known about the comparatively new mobile behavior than about desktop behavior.

 Similarly, this means that the adaptation of fraud management and protection of mobile devices still requires increased efforts and a unique understanding of the build of mobile devices — a nuanced knowledge which not all fraud prevention providers possess.

 Growing the utility of mobile apps is essential in creating long-term, loyal clientele.
 Customers want their stores to be as nimble as their smartphones — no friction, just seamless shopping.
 Mobile commerce is rising, and in order to keep pace, retailers must ensure that they can provide their shoppers the same fraud-free experience on mobile as they do on desktop.

-The Forter solution combines the best of human ingenuity and research with the speed and accuracy of the machine, while offering a complete solution to fraud prevention for both desktop and mobile devices.
-From mobile logins, to coupons, referrals, checkout and beyond, Forter will be there to fortify your mobile market.
+Forter’s Trust Platform combines the best of human ingenuity and research with the speed and accuracy of the machine while offering a complete solution to fraud prevention for both desktop and mobile devices.
+From mobile logins to coupons, referrals, checkout, and beyond, Forter will be there to fortify your mobile market.